-15. Remuneration and invoicing
+15. Fees and invoicing

-- 15.1 The service provider shall perform the services at fixed prices or on a time and materials basis, subject to an upper limit for remuneration (cost ceiling). - 15.2 The contractually agreed remuneration shall cover all services required to fulfil the contract properly.
+- 15.1 The service provider shall perform the services on a time and materials basis, subject to an upper limit for remuneration (cost ceiling). - 15.2 The fee set under contract shall cover all services required for proper contractual performance.
 In particular, the fee shall cover the assignment/granting of all rights, installation, documentation, escrow and instruction costs, expenses, packing, transport, insurance and unloading costs and public charges (e.g. value added tax, waste disposal charges, customs duties). - 15.3 The service provider shall issue invoices in accordance with a payment schedule or after successful completion of acceptance.
-Value added tax shall be stated separately on the invoice and may not be charged retrospectively. - 15.4 The contractually agreed payment conditions and payment deadlines shall apply. - 15.5 Advance payments may only be made in exceptional circumstances and provided that it has been agreed that the service provider will furnish Swiss Post at its own cost with security in the form of a bank or insurance guarantee from a bank of primary standing. - 15.6 Where Swiss Post and/or Swiss Post companies (direct and indirect equity interests of at least 50 percent) use the services of the service provider, the relative fees shall be cumulated for the purposes of calculating discounts.
+Value added tax shall be stated separately on the invoice and may not be charged retrospectively. - 15.4 The contractually agreed payment conditions and payment periods shall apply. - 15.5 Advance payments may only be made in exceptional circumstances and provided that it has been agreed that the service provider will furnish Swiss Post at its own cost with security in the form of a bank or insurance guarantee from a bank of primary standing. - 15.6 Where Swiss Post and/or Swiss Post companies (direct and indirect equity interests of at least 50 percent) use the services of the service provider, the relative fees shall be cumulated for the purposes of calculating discounts.

-16. Servicing and maintenance
+16. Service and maintenance

-- 16.1 The service provider shall, subject to agreement, carry out service and maintenance of the overall IT system or parts thereof and/or maintenance of stand-alone software.
-Swiss Post's General Terms and Conditions governing the Maintenance of Hardware and Software (IT GTC/M) shall apply. - 16.2 Irrespective of any duty to conduct servicing and provide maintenance, the service provider shall inform Swiss Post of any defects and the options for rectifying them and any further developments of hardware and software.
+16.1 The service provider shall, subject to agreement, carry out service and maintenance of the overall IT system or parts thereof and/or maintenance of stand-alone software.
+Swiss Post's General Terms and Conditions governing the Maintenance of Hardware and software (IT GTC/M) shall then apply.
+16.2 Irrespective of any duty to conduct servicing and provide maintenance, the service provider shall inform Swiss Post of any defects and the options for rectifying them and any further developments of hardware and software.